mikegecko/cv-creator/README.md

-# CV Application
+# CV Creator

-This project was created using react
+A basic resume builder, created using React.
+Live demo can be found<a href="https://mikegecko.github.io/cv-creator/">here</a>